-Definition: The count of complaints received during the reporting month, reported separately for electricity and gas, including (but not limited to) those regarding:
+Definition: The count of complaints, reported separately for residential and small business customers, received during the reporting month, reported separately for electricity and gas, including (but not limited to) those regarding:

-- prices
+- price

 - overcharging (including incorrect meter readings)

 - high bills

 - billing errors

 - payment terms and methods

 - failure to receive government rebates

 - failure to provide advance notice of changes to price and benefits

 - debt recovery practices

 - imminent and actual disconnection

 - best offer.

 - If a customer has both electricity and gas accounts with a retailer and makes a single billing complaint of a general nature (for example, relating to the retailer's debt recovery practices), retailers will use discretion in categorising the complaint, including the possibility of recording two complaints.